Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: Longitudinal Vehicle Dynamics Model

 where $e(k)$ is the error in the estimate of the resulting force, which is assumed as a sequence of independent identically normal distributed random variables $e(k)\sim{\mathcal N}(0,\sigma_e^2)$.

 We also need to complement the model with the dynamics from the acceleration and retardation requests.
-The relation between these quantities comprises the whole drive-train but unfortunately, a precise model for this is not necessary, as we see in the real-world validations of our method in Section~\ref{sec:real_world}.
+The relation between these quantities comprises the whole drive-train and is thus rather complicated.
+Fortunately, a precise model for this is not necessary, as we see in the real-world validations of our method in Section~\ref{sec:real_world}.
 We assume that the acceleration responds in a first-order manner to change the accelerator and brake pedals, and model this using a stable first-order transfer function with unity static gain